stanmaz/BBOalert/Scripts/CustomSyntax/README.md

     Import,https://github.com/stanmaz/BBOalert/blob/master/Scripts/CustomSyntax/CustomSyntaxScriptLibrary.js

-Example of a simple script which return a bid for simple raise of the the opening suit :
+Example of a simple script which returns a bid for the simple raise of the the opening suit :

     Script,_raise_,R = getBidFromContext(2,0,5);